 "Ellen and Boomer travel to the Galactica.
 Saul is entranced at the sight of his wife while Adama puts Boomer in the brig.
 Ellen is not so pleased when she learns that Caprica Six is pregnant by Saul.
 Her interference and jealousy leads Six to have a miscarriage.
 Sam Anders survived the operation but now seems to be brain dead.
 Ellen is disappointed that the Final Five cannot be completely reunited.
 By majority vote, the Five agree that they will go off on their own, leaving the Colonial Fleet behind.
 Adama has agreed to have the cracks in the Galactica's hull repaired using a Cylon living resin."

-On this day in 2015, 12 Monkeys aired "The Red Forest," another episode that deepened the time travel mystery.
-This served as the sixth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2015 (in the U.S.), 12 Monkeys aired "The Red Forest," another episode that deepened the time travel mystery.
+Officially, this served as the sixth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "When Jake discovers his powers he goes on a journey to the future."